git-pull/tao-of-tmux/manuscript/08-configuration.md

 ## Session options

-Aside from the [status bar](#status-bar), which is covered next chapter, most user configuration will be custom keybindings.
-This section covers the few generic options, the next section goes into snippets involving keybindings.
+Aside from the [status bar](#status-bar), covered in the next chapter, most user configuration will be custom keybindings.
+This section covers the few generic options, and the next section goes into snippets involving keybindings.

 ### Base index